keyboardncoffee/fieldvalidator/README.md

 **FieldValidator** is a lightweight, fluent Java utility that simplifies input validation across Java and Spring applications.
 It helps developers enforce rules like `notNull`, `notBlankOrEmpty`, and `minLength` without cluttering their code with repetitive `if` statements and custom exceptions.

-> Designed by a developer, for developers — because clean input validation shouldn't be a pain.
+> Designed by an engineer, for engineers — because clean input validation shouldn't be a pain.

 ---